masonoise/cms-api/README.md

 NOTE: This is all totally new and not usable yet so don't even try.
 Stay tuned.
 Tests are broken right now, will be fixed shortly.

+To use, you will need to:

+1. bundle install
+2. Create config/aws_credentials.rb with your access key and secret.
+This is not checked into git for obvious reasons (.gitignore specifically includes it).
+ The file should look like this:
+    module AwsCredentials
+      ACCESS_KEY_ID = 'YOUR_ACCESS_KEY_ID'
+      SECRET_ACCESS_KEY = 'YOUR_SECRET_ACCESS_KEY'
+    end

+- bundle exec rackup - will start the app
+- bundle exec rspec spec - will run the tests, once there are some